backstage/backstage/plugins/jenkins/api-report.md

   }): Promise<void>;
 }

+// Warning: (ae-missing-release-tag) "jenkinsApiRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const jenkinsApiRef: ApiRef<JenkinsApi>;

+// Warning: (ae-missing-release-tag) "JenkinsClient" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export class JenkinsClient implements JenkinsApi {
   constructor(options: {